yatharthsameer/Cluemore/README.md

    ```
    - **Important**: Without this, users will be logged out every time you restart the backend
    - This ensures login sessions persist across app restarts

-#### API Key Error Handling:

-ChatAura provides clear error messages when API keys are missing:
-- **Missing Gemini API Key**: "⚠️ Gemini API key not found.
-Please add your GEMINI_API_KEY to the .env file in the Backend folder."
-- **Missing OpenAI API Key**: "⚠️ OpenAI API key not found.
-Please add your OPENAI_API_KEY to the .env file in the Backend folder."

-These errors are shown directly in the app interface, so you'll know exactly what to fix.

-### 5. Database Setup

-The application uses SQLite for data storage.
-The database file (`users.db`) will be created automatically when you first run the backend.

-No additional database setup is required!

 ## Running the Application